Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

     }
 ```

 h.
 Finally, the last function in the `Sample.sol` contract allows anyone calling the contract to withdraw funds from the contract, as long as you pass in the number of tokens to withdraw as an argument.
-This transaction will also be terminated if the amount passed in is greater than *10 ETH*.
+This transaction will also be terminated if the amount passed in exceeds than *10 ETH*.
 ```solidity
     function withdraw(uint256 _amount) public payable {
         require(_amount <= 100000000000000000);